Mountain Walks from Beddgelert and Nant Gwynant in Snowdonia

-Nestling between two lakes, the wooded valley of Nant Gwynant has to be the most picturesque starting point to any walk in North Snowdonia.
+Further up the valley, nestling between two lakes, is the wooded valley of Nant Gwynant This has to be the most picturesque starting point to any walk in North Snowdonia.
 It’s only a pub away from perfection.
-With the Watkin Path being the most obvious walking route from this location, it is certainly not the only one and despite it’s popularity not necessarily the most appealing option due to the unpleasant scree slope it crosses just before the summit.
+With the Watkin Path up Snowdon being the most obvious walking route from this location, it is certainly not the only one and despite it’s popularity not necessarily the most appealing option due to the unpleasant scree slope it crosses just before the summit.

 Don’t let this put you off though, as the remainder of the route is most pleasant.
-You could also ascend via the South ridge or Lliwedd, or perhaps perversely just ascend Lliwedd via a quiet route and down the Watkin, avoiding the busy summit as well as the scree path
+You could also ascend via the Snowdon South Ridge or Y Lliwedd, or perhaps perversely just ascend Y Lliwedd via a quiet route and down the Watkin Path, avoiding the busy summit as well as the scree path

 Opened in 1892 the Watkin Path was never truly finished.
 It has more ascent than any other direct route, but the Llanberis Path starts off only 50m higher and involves a little more distance.
 One of the most scenic of all the routes up as it starts off through some ancient woodland before passing a waterfall before ascending to Bwlch Ciliau and Yr Wyddfa.
 A pleasure to walk for most of it’s distance, the final eroded scree chute up to the summit rather detracts from the path’s overall appeal.
 However, no other path can boast a Prime Minister, commandos and a Carry on Film among it’s myriad claims to fame.

 This is a much quieter and superior option to walking the Watkin path.
 Having sections that are off path, you start to forget that you’re on the busiest hills in the country.
 Descend via Y Lliwedd for one of the lesser known classic horseshoe walks.